jennaristila/jennaristila.github.io/en/1_news.md

 ### Christmas cd & concerts

-Soprano Johanna Lehesvuori and Jenna Ristilä's Christmas cd 'Joulun valo' is coming out in November.
+Soprano Johanna Lehesvuori and Jenna Ristilä's Christmas cd 'Joulun valo' is out now.
 The cd includes traditional Finnish Christmas songs and songs about Virgin Mary.
-You can order the cd in advance by email <j.ristilae@gmail.com>.
+It is sold in Stockmann and in the Fuga record store in Helsinki Music Center.

 Come and hear the songs live as well!